dgp1130/blog/src/www/posts/html-whitespace/html-whitespace.md

 I [filed an issue](https://github.com/w3c/csswg-drafts/issues/10821) with the CSS working group to discuss adding an `&ncsp;` entity.
 Please share your own thoughts on this particular idea.

+**Addendum:** I am aware the set of HTML entities is effectively closed and adding a new one is unlikely to happen.
+Don't overindex on `&ncsp;`, the point is to have a specific syntax for defining an individual, non-collapsible space.
+Whether that's an HTML entity or anything else (`<sp>`?) is effectively an implementation detail.

 ## Practical Advice